 Let’s start with what orcas are.
 Killer whales (Orcinus Orca) are cetaceans from the delphinidae family.
 Contrary to its name, killer whales are not whales!
 In fact, they are the largest dolphins in the world.
 They are apex predators, which means that they have no natural enemies in nature.
 Orcas inhabit both the open oceans and coastal waters.
 They can weigh up to 11 tons and live up to 90 years!

-The population of killer whales is divided into sub-populations, each with different behavior, diet, social structure and area that they live in.
+The population of killer whales is divided into sub-populations.
+Each one has slightly different behavior, diet, social structure and area that they live in.
 Today we will try to describe one of these sub-populations – Iberian Orcas.

 Iberian Orca